A welder’s work is tough. Your resume shouldn’t be.

 Numbers = proof.
 Employers love that.

-Certifications often decide who gets hired.
-List them clearly.
+As a welder, you know certifications often decide who gets hired.
+List them clearly on your welding resume.

 Top certifications for welders: